wilgaboury/sbdb/README.md

 A transactional, concurrent, embedded database that utilyzes the filesystem as it's storage engine.

+Personal Note: I could spend the time in the world perfecting this library, but I don't currently have a concrete use case so that would be a waste of time.
+For now this was just an interesting thought.

 If you are looking for a explination of how SubsidiaDB works, try reading the included article: [Turning the Filesystem into a Database](./explain.md).

 Documentation, examples, and more thorough testing are a WIP.